united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

    ```bash
    sudo $(which kubectl) port-forward service/<your-service> <local-port>:<remote-port> -n united-manufacturing-hub --kubeconfig /etc/rancher/k3s/k3s.yaml
    ```
+   Where `<local-port>` is the port on the host that you want to use, and `<remote-port>` is the service port that you noted before.
+   Usually, it's good practice to pick a high number (greater than 30000) for the host port, in order to avoid conflicts.
 3. You should be able to see logs like:
    ```text
    Forwarding from 127.0.0.1:31922 -> 9121